Pauraque: Description

 This medium-sized nightjar is 8.7–11 in long and has two colour morphs, the plumage being variegated greyish-brown or rufous-brown.
 It is long-tailed and has broad rounded wings.
-The buff 'eyering' and 'facial stripe' contrast with the reddish sides of the face.
+The buff 'eye-ring' and 'facial stripe' contrast with the reddish sides of the face.

 The adult male pauraque has a white band near the wing tips, and the outer tail feathers are mainly white.
 The female's wing band is narrower and the white in the outer tail is more restricted.
 There are seven subspecies of the pauraque, differing in size and greyness.

 The male pauraque's song is very variable, but includes a whistled weeeow wheeooo ("who-r-you"), soft puk puk and a whip given in the courtship flight as he flutters around the female.
 Her call is a rapid succession of whip sounds.

 Distribution and ecology

 The breeding range of the common pauraque extends from southern Texas to the lower Paraná River region.
 Most populations are all-year residents, although the U.S. breeders (N. a. merrilli) may winter in eastern Mexico.

 At the southern end of its range, subspecies N. a. derbyanus ranges from central and southern Brazil into the adjacent parts of Bolivia, and through Paraguay into Argentina and Uruguay.
 Even the southernmost birds seem to be nonmigratory, but at the limit of its range the species is only patchily distributed.
 For example, it is not recorded to breed in Entre Ríos Province (Argentina) and it is scarce in Rio Grande do Sul (Brazil); about its presence in Uruguay likewise little is known, except that a population of some size is found along the Yaguarón River in the Cuchilla de Mangrullo region.